-Stuck in the airport with my flight delayed yet again, another 4 hours, I found myself at the bookstore in the terminal, killing time.
-Nothing in the predominant displays caught my eye, but way in the back, in a tiny section titled “Politics,” I spotted The Long Slide.
+Stuck in the airport with my flight delayed yet again, another 4 hours, I found myself at the bookstore in the terminal, killing time, when I saw a book cover entitled The Long Slide.
+Nothing in the predominant displays had caught my eye, but way in the back, in a tiny section titled “Politics,” I spotted Carlson’s work.
 Tucker Carlson is an accomplished person with a history in journalism from multiple perspectives.
 Known today primarily as a conservative-leaning commentator, he is an N.Y.
 Times best-selling author who has hosted prime-time programs on CNN, PBS, and MSNBC.
 According to some sources, he was a registered Democrat from 2006 to 2020.
 According to Forbes.com, as of November 2021, his 8 pm Fox News cable talk show draws the second-highest following in the United States, second only to “The Five” on Fox News at 5 pm.

 I’m the first to admit I will read anything, but as a journalist myself, I was drawn to see what a fellow journalist had to say throughout a lifetime.
 I read the entire book at the airport.